knative/docs/docs/client/README.md

 Using the `kn` CLI, you can specify the following options to connect to the cluster:

-- `--kubeconfig` option is equivalent to setting the `$KUBECONFIG` environment variable and can be used to point to the kubeconfig file.
+- `--kubeconfig`: use this option to point to the `kubeconfig` file.
+This is equivalent to setting the `$KUBECONFIG` environment variable.
 - `--context` can be used to specify the name of a context from the existing kubeconfig.
 (One of the output list of: `kubectl config get-contexts`)